The Cromwell Las Vegas Hotel Review

 Casino at the Cromwell Las Vegas

-The Cromwell Las Vegas has a 40,000-square-foot casinocomplete with a VIP lounge and sports betting.
-The gaming floor has everything a gambler might want to get their hands on, ranging from 440 slot machines to 66 gaming tables, including specialty games like Single Zero Roulette.
+The Cromwell Las Vegas is a 40,000-square-foot casino complete with a VIP lounge and sports betting.
+The gaming floor has everything a gambler might want, from 440 slot machines to 66 gaming tables, including specialty games like Single Zero Roulette.

 The sportsbook is another main draw at the property, featuring a large, wall-to-wall video screen streaming sports markets.
 High-roller gamblers can get their fix at The Abbey, which features more than 30 VIP slots and perks.